hashicorp/vault/website/source/docs/concepts/dev-server.html.md

     via the API, you'll need to authenticate using the token printed out.

   * **Single unseal key** - The server is initialized with a single unseal key.
-The Vault is already unsealed, but if you want to experiement with seal/unseal, then only the single outputted key is required.
+The Vault is already unsealed, but if you want to experiment with seal/unseal, then only the single outputted key is required.

 ## Use Case